- ADC 11: None

 Applied Digital Communications 11 is a full-year computer course in which students evaluate software and technology, develop information and communication technology (ICT) literacy and skills as they work together and solve problems and communicate with one another, and expand their employability by creating and using multimedia files for distribution and presentation.
 Focus on Office 365 and Google Applications will be emphasized but other software such as Adobe Photoshop and Movie Maker will also be used.

-Applied Digital Communications 12 continues on the path of Digital Communications 11 but focuses more in media development.
+Applied Digital Communications 12 and Digital Media Development 12 continues on the path of Digital Communications 11 but focuses more in media development.
 Students introduced to web design using HTML/CSS, Dreamweaver and other web 2.0 tools.
 Other tools for 2-D / 3-D modeling and audio / video editing software may also be used.

 Schedule: Click here to view the day-by-day schedule.
 The timeline may be subjected to change at the teacher’s discretion.